shoupzwu/GRASP/README.md

 ## Utilities

-The project includes various utility functions and classes located in the `CEB_utlities`, `dsb_utlities` and `tpce_utlities` directories.
+The project includes various utility functions and classes located in the `CEB_utlities` and `dsb_utlities` directories.
 These utilities are used for data/workloads processing.

 ## License